yarlinlynn/YARSTR25495_FTO2505-B_Yarlin-Struis_SDF02/README.md

 **HOW to submit your project**

-1. Submit your GitHub Repo link through the LMS.
-Remember to rename your project with your student number, group number and coach name.
+1. Rename your project with your student number, group number and coach name.
+- ⚠️ Here is an example repo name: Module_02_StudentNo_Classcode_Group_Name-Surname_SDF02 ⚠️

+2. Submit your GitHub Repo link through the LMS.
 You will find this in the LMS [**[Projects](https://learn.codespace.co.za/projects)**] tab.